-All work credited toward either the M.B.A., M.Acc., M.S.E., or M.A. degree must be completed within seven years from the date of entry (first course).
+All work credited toward either the M.Acc., M.A.C.M., M.B.A., M.S.E., or M.T.S. degrees must be completed within seven years from the date of entry (first course).
 All work credited toward the M.Div. must be completed within 10 years from the date of entry (first course).
 This applies to work being transferred as well as work completed at Oklahoma Christian.